 Aloha!
-My name is Lani and I'm a singer~songwriter, award~winning poet (former Poet Laureate of Queens, NY), ukulele & guitar player, and hula dancer living on the Big Island of Hawaii.
+My name is Lani and I'm an award~winning singer~songwriter, poet (former Poet Laureate of Queens, NY), ukulele, guitar player & hula dancer living in Hawai'i.
 Happy to add lovely, soulful, sweet vocals & soothing reggae, island, Hawaiian, ska sounds to your songs.
 Hire me & let's make beautiful music!
 Aloha <3

 Offerings: *vocals * backing vocals * songwriting * tribal beats * session ukulele * session guitar * dance (hula)

-Services: * I can add lovely backing vocals to your song.
-I love hip hop, soul, r&b, acoustic, reggae, ska, dub, eco & ecstatic dance music, so can add vocals for any of those styles.
+Services: * I can add lovely backing vocals to your song: hip hop, soul, r&b, acoustic, reggae, ska, dub, emo & ecstatic dance music.

 Send me a note through the contact button above.

 Q: Can you share one music production tip?

 A: Don't overwork a song ~ let it breathe ~ let it be natural.
 There are many ways to make a song ~ what tells you whether it works is how it affects the listener.
 Each song has its listener. <3